rocketshipapps/adblockfast/README.markdown

-Like all (functional) ad blockers, Adblock Fast prompts you for the permissions required to block ad requests by intercepting your HTTP traffic and to hide ad resources by injecting CSS into the pages you go to.
+Like all (functional) ad blockers, Adblock Fast prompts you for the permissions required to block ad requests by intercepting your HTTP traffic and to hide ad resources by injecting CSS into the pages you visit.

 ### How does Adblock Fast make money<em>?</em>